mikeerickson/vessel-extended/README.md

     ```bash
     #patch vessel with customized commands
-    #as of Vessel 3.0.1, this is typically done around line 68 (or after line 66)
+    #as of Vessel 3.0.1, this is typically done around line 68 (must be at least after line 66)
     source ./vessel-extended.sh
     ```